EOSIO/eosio.contracts/docs/04_guides/08_configure-use-powerup-resource-model.md

 inline constexpr int64_t powerup_frac = 1'000'000'000'000'000ll;  // 1.0 = 10^15

 struct powerup_state_resource {
-    static constexpr double   default_exponent   = 2.0;                  // Exponent of 2.0 means that the price to rent a
+    static constexpr double   default_exponent   = 2.0;                  // Exponent of 2.0 means that the price to reserve a
                                                                          //    tiny amount of resources increases linearly
                                                                          //    with utilization.
     static constexpr uint32_t default_decay_secs = 1 * seconds_per_day;  // 1 day; if 100% of bandwidth resources are in a
-                                                                         //    single loan, then, assuming no further renting,
+                                                                         //    single loan, then, assuming no further powerup usage,
                                                                          //    1 day after it expires the adjusted utilization
                                                                          //    will be at approximately 37% and after 3 days
                                                                          //    the adjusted utilization will be less than 5%.